Twin Fantasy (Face to Face): Critical reception

-Twin Fantasy (Face to Face) received critical acclaim from contemporary music critics.
-On the review aggregate site Metacritic, the album received a score of 87 out of 100 based on 21 reviews, indicating "universal acclaim."
+Twin Fantasy (Face to Face) received positive critical reception from contemporary music critics.
+On the review aggregate site Metacritic, the album received a score of 87 out of 100 based on 21 reviews, indicating "universal acclaim".
 Hannah Vettese of Record Collector gave the album a perfect score, calling Toledo's lyrics "exhilarating" and described the album as "no stop-gap, contract filler of a record but rather a perfectionist giving a great album the full workout it deserved."
 The album received a "Best New Music" certification from Pitchfork, with Mark Richardson commenting that "Toledo pulls off an album with a jarring degree of specificity that touches on feelings familiar to almost anyone who has experienced young desire and heartbreak."
-In an "Album of the Day" feature for Bandcamp Daily, J. Edward Keyes described Twin Fantasy as "not only the best album in Toledo’s catalog, [but] one of the young year’s best rock albums, period," concluding that the result of the revisions, "is a blistering rock record of tremendous scope and heft, richly detailed and overflowing with memorable melodies.
-It is Car Seat Headrest’s first masterpiece."
-American Music journalist Robert Christgau gave the album an A−, stating that his favorite track was also the shortest, "Stop Smoking".
+In an "Album of the Day" feature for Bandcamp Daily, J. Edward Keyes described Twin Fantasy as "not only the best album in Toledo's catalog, [but] one of the young year's best rock albums, period," concluding that the result of the revisions, "is a blistering rock record of tremendous scope and heft, richly detailed and overflowing with memorable melodies.
+It is Car Seat Headrest's first masterpiece."
+American Music journalist Robert Christgau gave the album an A−, stating that his favorite track was the shortest one, "Stop Smoking".